Regular pujas are held in the shrine room at Kagyu Ling.

 Dzambala: each Monday at 8pm.
 Dzambala zoom link

-Medicine Buddha (Sangye Menla): each Wednesday at 12.15pm.
-Sangye Menla zoom link Please note: there will be no Medicine Buddha puja on Wednesday 29 December 2021.
+Medicine Buddha (Sanjay Menla): each Wednesday at 12.15pm.
+Sanjay Menla zoom link

 16th Karmapa Guru Yoga: each Wednesday at 7pm.
 16th Karmapa zoom link